 Portuguese citizenship by descent

-The Portuguese citizenship law recognizes nationality through Jus Sanguini (right of blood, that is, citizenship derived from Portuguese ancestors) and Jus Soli (right of soil, which refers to persons born in Portuguese territory).
-This means that those with Portuguese ancestry may be eligible for Portuguese citizenship by descent.
+You can also obtain Portuguese citizenship through descent, recognizing nationality through Jus Sanguini (right of blood) and Jus Soli (right of soil).
+This means that individuals with Portuguese ancestry may be eligible for Portuguese citizenship.

-You can apply for Portuguese citizenship by descent if you have a Portuguese ascendant.
-This means you would be eligible if you have Portuguese parents or at least one parent born in Portugal.
-You can also qualify via this route through a Portuguese grandparent who retained their nationality.
+To apply for Portuguese citizenship by descent, you must have a Portuguese ascendant.
+This includes those with Portuguese parents or at least one parent born in Portugal.
+You may also qualify through a Portuguese grandparent who retained their nationality.

-For US citizens, it is important to note that if you have Portuguese parents or your parents have citizenship from another country, you may be granted citizenship and a second passport.
+- Dual citizenship for US citizens: It’s important to note that if you have Portuguese parents or your parents hold citizenship from another country, you may be eligible for Portuguese citizenship and to get a second passport.

 Portuguese citizenship by marriage: spousal eligibility

 You can also obtain Portuguese citizenship through spousal eligibility.
-After being in a de facto relationship for three years with or married to a Portuguese citizen, you can apply for Portuguese citizenship.
+After being in a de facto relationship with or married to a Portuguese citizen for three years, you can apply for Portuguese citizenship.
 You must provide the required documents, such as a marriage certificate and a copy of your spouse’s Portuguese citizen card.

 Portuguese law does not have a minimum residency requirement for this route, and your citizenship in Portugal will remain valid even if you divorce or separate in the future.